 Barefoot Beach Preserve

-As one of the last undeveloped barrier islands along this part of the Florida coast, Barefoot Beach Preserve offers hundreds of acres of unspoiled nature where sea turtles, manatees, and gopher tortoises roam freely.
+Barefoot Beach Preserve is one of the last remaining undeveloped barrier islands along this stretch of Florida’s Gulf Coast.
+Spanning hundreds of acres, it offers a pristine natural setting where sea turtles, manatees, and gopher tortoises are commonly seen.

 Clam Pass Beach Park